aximilli1212/peterhdd.github.io/_posts/2020-02-25-using-firebase-auth-in-flutter.md

           ]),
         ))
 ```
+So we use a `Column` widget and the `children` property, and inside we use the class `SignInButton` which will create different custom sign in buttons that are from the dependency `flutter_signin_button`.

 In this tutorial, we will only use the email method.
 The `Log in Using Email` will navigate to the `EmailLogIn` page while the `Sign up with Email` will navigate to the `SignUp` page.

 ## Creating The Email Sign Up Form